 In Social Studies, students will…examine how historians study the past, the behavior of citizens in a community, how communities are governed, how community members interact with the environment, the economics of communities, and the culture of communities; take pride in their communities, which is reflected in the contributions they make to the community and in many of the traditions practiced in the community; identify the important public officials in their local communities, as well as those that serve at the state and national level; practice spatial reasoning skills using maps and globes for understanding the geography of communities; examine the roles of producers and consumers; explore how communities express culture through art, literature, and celebrations.

 We integrate Computer Technology into all subjects.
-Our primary programs for technology include Dream Box, Reading A-Z, BrainPop Jr., United Streaming, and Renaissance Learning.
+Our primary programs for technology include ST Math, Reading A-Z, BrainPop Jr., and Discovery Ed.